 Progress Meter

-When we process large volume of data in MS-Access for Reports it may take few minutes to several minutes to complete them, depending on the size of the transactions involved.
-We have to run VB Routines or several Action Queries, which takes data from other Queries or Tables, and sequence the process steps through Macros to complete them.
-If you have Queries of Select Type or Action Query that pulls data from Crosstab Queries and if large volume of transactions involved, it takes longer than the Normal Queries to prepare the output.
+When we process a large volume of data for MS-Access Reports it may take a few minutes to several minutes to complete, depending on the transaction volume involved.
+The transactions are organized and processed through Select Queries, and Action Queries, sequencing the process through Macros and VBA routines to arrive at the final Report Data.
+If you have Action Queries that pull data from Select, Crosstab Queries, and if a large volume of transactions is involved, it may take longer than the Normal Queries to filter for output.

-When we run several Action Queries in chain from within a Macro, MS-Access displays a Progress Meter for a brief moment for each Query on the Status Bar.
+When we run several Action Queries in a chain from within a Macro, MS-Access displays a Progress Meter for a brief moment for each Query on the Status Bar.
 If the Status Bar is not visible you can turn it on.
-Select Options from Tools menu, select View Tab on the displayed Dialog Control.
-Put check mark on the Status Bar option under Show Option Group.
+Select Options from the Tools menu, and select View Tab on the displayed Dialog Control.
+Put a check-mark in the Status Bar option, under Show Options Group.
 But it will not give an overall time indicator for the full process.

 1. Displaying the Progress Meter on the Status Bar